cs-tsui/datapower-tekton-deploy-cicd/README.md

 ## Setup Pipeline

-* Log into Openshift as user with ability to create related pipeline resources (admin user)
+* Use `oc` to log into Openshift as user with ability to create related pipeline, secrets, routes, rolebindings, and other resources (e.g. cluster-admin user)

 * Edit pipeline-setup.sh and fill in required variables
     ```